The contraceptive vaginal ring

 If any of the above situations occur you should check the advice in the booklet that is provided with each packet.
 Follow the advice and remember to use another form of contraception or abstain from sexual intercourse for 7 more days.

-If you are concerned about any of the above situation s, check wit5h your doctor or health professional.
+If you are concerned about any of the above situations, check with your doctor or health professional.

 Do I need emergency contraception if I have been late with my ring insertion?